usc-isi-i2/linked-maps/README2.md

 Once having exit the container.
 RUN the following commands from host bash

-- `docker exec -it --user root linkedmaps /bin/bash "python3 construct_triples.py"`
+- `docker exec -it --user root linkedmaps /bin/bash `

+This will take you inside the container as root user.
+Now run the following commands from inside the container.

+5. `"python3 construct_triples.py"`
+6. `exit`

+Once having exit the container.
+RUN the following commands from host bash

+- `docker build -t jena-fuseki ./query_and_viz/`
+- `docker run -p 3030:3030 -e ADMIN_PASSWORD=1234 jena-fuseki`

+Open your browser and enter `http://localhost:3030/` Manage datasets -> add new dataset -> create dataset Select "upload data" on the dataset you created, and upload the RDF (`ttl`) files Now you can run SPARQL queries under "dataset" section